3 home improvement ideas to add space to your property this summer

 We’ve seen it all before in blockbuster movies; huge glazing panels that span across entire walls of huge mansions opening up into the pool or something just as spectacular.

-Your doors might not have to be entirely on the same level as this, but changing a small window or set of windows into bi-fold, sliding doors or patio/french doors can enhance your living space and help bring the outside in.
+Your doors might not have to be entirely on the same level as this, but changing a small window or set of windows into bi-fold, sliding patio doors or french doors can enhance your living space and help bring the outside in.
 And to make this even more appealing, planning permission is rarely required for these types of home improvements.

 Bi-fold doors allow you to create an extension into your outside garden or space.
 Your ability to create a seamless flow from indoors to outdoors is truly enhanced here.
 Bi-folds can replace a wall of your house or conservatory, allowing for more light pass-through and extending your living space into the garden.